vanzahner/pink-chum-diets/README.md

 # pink-chum-diets

-MSc work on pink and chum diets :fish:
+MSc work on juvenile pink and chum diets :fish:

 ### To do list: